 Darren Ryan, CEO of Social Entrepreneurs Ireland and former Educate Together student

 Educate Together’s work is supported by a number of mutually beneficial corporate partnerships, enabling Educate Together to access technology, expertise, core services and funding support.
-At the moment, Educate Together is currently partnered with Teamwork.com, Folens, Brady Insurance, and Science Gallery Dublin.
+At the moment, Educate Together is currently partnered with Paypal, Teamwork.com, Folens, Brady Insurance, and Science Gallery Dublin.